 Hollis Empty Search

-· To determine what novice vs experienced HOLLIS users expect when submitting no content, an asterisk (*), and a blank space in the search bar and how it compares to their expectations on two other comparison/control sites, GOOGLE SEARCH and the YALE ORBIS LIBRARY CATALOG
+· To understand what casual and expert researchers expect when they execute empty (no content) and asterisk (*) searches in HOLLIS and how those compares to their expectations on two other comparison/control sites, GOOGLE SEARCH and the YALE ORBIS library catalog

-· To learn what kinds of information users would like to see in response to submitting no content in the HOLLIS search bar (and how it compares to other search engines)
+· To learn what kinds of information users would find relevant in response to submitting empty searches in HOLLIS (and how it compares to other search engines)

-This project was inspired by an analysis of the top 1,000 search terms and themes submitted on the HOLLIS site since 2016 (asterisks were within the top 400 queries) and by a landscape review of popular academic and non-academic search engines.
+This project was inspired by an analysis of the top 1,000 search themes submitted on the HOLLIS site since 2016 (asterisks were in the top 400 query themes) and by a landscape review of popular academic and non-academic search engines’ empty state designs.